Antor1155/service-providing-company-client-side-assignment-12/README.md

 A warehouse website for tools company named: [food first warehoue](https://finalwarehouse-4650b.web.app/).

-### `alex warehouse is the warehouse managing website on tools company where employee got to update, deliver and restock their daily materials.`
+### `alex warehouse is the warehouse managing website on tools company where customer got to update, order and re-order their daily materials.`

 ## What's special about this website :-